reach-sh/humble-sdk/docs/METHODS.md

 // Fetch existing streams and get notified when a new one is created subscribeToPoolStream(acc, {
+    // This gets called as soon as the pool id, and the ids of its tokens, are
+    // received.
+The pool data hasn't been fetched yet and may still fail to do so.
+    // Implementing this method is optional.
     onPoolReceived: (info) => {
         const [poolAddr, tokenAId, tokenBId] = info;
         console.log(poolAddr, tokenAId, tokenBId); // ...
      },

+    // This gets called as soon as the pool (with its tokens') data has been
+    // fetched.
+If the attempt failed, 'result.succeeded' will be false.
     onPoolFetched: (result: FetchPoolTxnResult) => {
         const { succeeded, poolAddress, data, message } = result;
         if (succeeded) // ...